fr0ntm4n001/QA-Automation-Engineer-Portfolio/README.md

 ## 📂 How to Explore

-- Navigate to each project folder for detailed **READMEs, test cases, documentation, workflow, and work ethics**.
+- Open each project folder to view detailed **READMEs, test cases, documentation, and workflows**.
-- Follow setup instructions to **run tests locally**.
-- Review **test reports & bug logs** for insights.
+- Explore the **testing approach, methodology, and reasoning** behind each project.
+- Review **sample test reports, bug logs, and analysis summaries** to understand the quality of work.
+- No local setup is required — projects are showcase-only and focus on **process, thinking, and QA practices**.

 ## 📬 Contact